jnaalisv/archs/layers/README.md

 upper layers.
 - a bit more complicated than monolithic architecture
 - layering helps to separate concerns
-- Implementation details such as framework libraries and all public classes(including entities from persistence) still leak to upper layers as compile time dependencies.
-- Entities are now in *persistence*-subproject, which means domain logic is split in two places.
-Either *persistence* and *model* should be merged or domain logic should not reside in ```@Entity```-annotated classes.

 ## Notes
 #### Upgraded to gradle java-library -plugin to declare api and implementation dependencies